 Prior to upgrading, understand how builds work by reading note 4, below, and ALWAYS follow the wiki install for your router when initially flashing it from oem firmware!

 These are the recommended builds:

 Brainslayer 14929.
 This build has worked fine in most configurations and routers and should be used in most cases.
 If you wish to try a newer build, some people are finding very good stabilty with build 15962.
 15962 is a good overall build for the e2000 and e3000 routers.
 (Do NOT use 15962 K26 if you have CPU 4704 (corerev=11) - No K26 builds after 15314 on 4704 CPUs) Many people have found major problems with builds newer than 15962.
-However, if you are using a newer router model (e4200 etc) that can only run more recent builds than 15962 AND you don't need SSH, use build 17990 or 18000.
+However, if you are using a newer router model (e4200 etc) that can only run more recent builds than 15962 AND you don't need SSH, use build 17990 or 18000 or 21061.
 (SSH is broken for some in this build).
 12548 is a good build for older G only routers.